Xiahou Shang: Family feud

 Xiahou Shang married the younger sister of Cao Zhen, an adopted son of Cao Cao and a close childhood friend of Cao Pi.
 In his later years, Xiahou Shang took a concubine, whom he loved dearly.
 A family feud broke out when Xiahou Shang's concubine started fighting with Cao Zhen's sister to become Xiahou Shang's official spouse.
 When Cao Pi heard about it, he decided to intervene as a show of support for his fellow members of the Cao clan, so he had Xiahou Shang's concubine executed by strangulation.

 Xiahou Shang was so upset by his concubine's death that he fell sick and his health started deteriorating.
 After burying his concubine, he stayed indoors all the time and refused to meet anyone.
 When Cao Pi heard about it, he remarked, "Maybe Du Xi had good reason(s) to look down on (Xiahou) Shang."
+(Note: When Cao Cao was still alive, Du Xi saw that Xiahou Shang was very close to Cao Pi, who had by then been confirmed as heir over his brother Cao Zhi.
+He informed Cao Cao that Xiahou was a "friend who would not be beneficial (to Cao Pi)" and should not be given such preferential treatment.
+When Cao Pi knew about Du's comments, he was greatly displeased.)
 Despite this incident, Cao Pi still highly favoured Xiahou Shang because he was a close childhood friend.